- Why Us

 Mike Cremeans: Absolutely.

 Jon Speer: And these can come from suppliers, that can come from customers, that can come from regulatory bodies, et cetera, et cetera.
 So the Greenlight Guru platform is a single source of truth where all of your documents, records are kept managed and maintained.
-We've recently incorporated some AI and machine learning aspects with crosstalk digitalize and some things, intelligent document management powered by Halo, and this actually shows a connection at the ecosystem.
+We've recently incorporated some AI and machine learning aspects with crosstalk digitalize and some things and this actually shows a connection at the ecosystem.
 So that's a risk management activity too from more of a company perspective, to make sure that everything is where it needs to be, identifying the gaps or issues and those sorts of things, to help streamline that.

 Mike Cremeans: So if you think about that Jon, think about me as the person who has to represent a customer that is a customer of yours.
 If I can show that their quality system, that how they manage their Kappa management I believe in your space, that's some of the other things you do.
 That there are processes and procedures in place.
 That there's a very sophisticated way that you're managing that information.
 Jon, that's very powerful information that I take, and that I can then describe to the underwriter to say," Look, we've got a company here that cares very very much about their quality system.
 They've got some people who are dedicated to this, they use a very sophisticated process in order to manage all this information.
 So what it does is it relieves subjectivity perhaps in the mind of the underwriter.
 And what's the output?
 You're going to get better terms and conditions.
 You're going to have people fighting over you as a customer if you can prove that you've actually gone through those kinds of meds.
 So that's why I love working with companies like yours because you're making my job easier if I can describe to those underwriters, how much these guys actually care about quality and putting a great product on the table.